 Most renewable heating systems have a daunting upfront cost which can repel many people from going ahead with the installation.
 From 27th June 2018, households will be able to use an “investor” to help support with the installation and maintenance costs for a renewable heating system, as long as that household assigns their “investor” to receive their Domestic RHI payments.
 It’s a win-win situation where the household can install a renewable heating system while the “investor” receives some gratification for investing in that renewable heating system.

 The Department for Business, Energy and Industrial Strategy (BEIS) is responsible for controlling the budget for Domestic RHI tariffs.
 To do this, they’ve set thresholds and when those thresholds are met, degression will take place to reduce the tariffs so that budget is not overspent.
 BEIS are making changes to degression rules by setting three thresholds that will trigger the reduction in tariffs.
 However, if you’re already an applicant to the Domestic RHI payments, a reduction in the tariff rate will not affect the payments you receive, a change in tariff rate will only affect anyone signing up on or after the tariff change date.

 Now that you’re clued up on what the latest Domestic RHI regulations are, you can carry out all the checks and changes needed to comply with these new rules, making sure that you receive your RHI payments.
-If you need any support, please contact us and we’ll be happy to help.
+If you need any support, please contact us on 01603 406052 or email@example.com and we’ll be happy to help.